josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/♻️_Cybernetics/👑_Ownership_Control/👑_soft_power_accountability_gap.md

 ---

-## 🌍 IV.
-Downstream Harm in the Larger System
+## 🌍 Downstream Harm in the Larger System

 The soft-power accountability gap becomes visible when harms emerge elsewhere: